assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 The word "OPT" is used to mark a field that MAY or MAY NOT exist in the packet.
 It does not necessarily indicate an optional field in the sense that it independently may exist or not.
-Whether its existence is optional, mandatory or forbidden may depend on other fields and/or the state of the communication session so far.
+Whether a fields existence is optional, mandatory or forbidden may depend on other fields and/or the state of the communication session so far.

 A1 and A2
 ---------

-Messages A1 and A2 are used by the client to query the server of which protocols it supports.
-These two messages are intended to stay stable even if/when Salt Channel is upgraded to v3, v4, and so on.
+Messages A1 and A2 are used by the client to query the server about which protocols it supports.
+This message exchange is intended to stay stable even if/when Salt Channel is upgraded to v3, v4, and so on.

 No encryption is used.
-Information sent by the server SHOULD be validated later once the secure channel has been established.
+Information sent by the server SHOULD be validated later once a secure channel has been established.
 The A2 response by the server is assumed to be static for days, weeks, or longer.
 The client is allowed to cache this information.